 Once new customers become regulars, retention becomes a tall order.
 Loyal customers are already familiar with the quality of your products.
 They expect it consistently and are a tough crowd to impress.
 To keep it interesting, online marketers occasionally overdeliver.
 When you go beyond the norm to improve your services, don’t forget to include new customers in the deal.
 In times of crisis, people will notice gestures such as these and are more likely to form a strong customer/provider bond.

 The role of emerging technologies like VR or AR in a growing business is undeniable.
 They can take eCommerce by storm, with realistic visual product presentations that rival even real-life showrooms.
+You can also use visually appealing free PowerPoint templates to create engaging and impactful presentations for your products.
 Each new flare of emerging tech brings the possibility of security vulnerabilities.
 Fortunately, technologies like PWA come with already boosted security capabilities.
 But with the upgraded role of AI in eCommerce, even greater focus will have to go towards safety.